lwardlegit/phishx/README.md

 # phishx
-the phishx anti fishing email tool
+the phishx anti fishing email tool I made for my work at a university to notify users if emails are malicious